• The Initiative

 What does the AAIMM Doula Program entail?

-Clients will receive three prenatal and three postpartum visits, and continuous labor and delivery support whether at home, at a birth center or at a hospital.
+Clients will receive three prenatal and three postpartum visits, and continuous labor and delivery support whether at home, at a birth center, or at a hospital.
 The postpartum visits occur within one-week postpartum, two weeks postpartum, and six weeks postpartum.
 Doulas are also available to support clients outside of scheduled appointments (phone, text, etc.).
 Clients exit the program after completing their third postpartum visit.
 The AAIMM Doula Program is voluntary, so clients may also exit the program at any time.

 During COVID-19, many visits and labor support became virtual.
 AAIMM Doulas follow all Health Officer Orders and the policies of each hospital or institution.
 Client safety and comfort are our highest priorities.